 * Nutrition facts will vary slightly depending on ingredient add-ins.
 Other oat recipes that are healthy:

 Oats (Avina Sativa) is a type of grass seed that is thought to originally be from West Asia and first eaten around 2000 B.C.
 Oats were probably only eaten as weed seeds that far back as part of a foraging diet.

 Oats took a long time to get popular because people generally weren’t, at first, fond of the taste.
 This is probably because they are higher fat content than other grains, and are more susceptible to spoiling.

 People in northern Europe, such as Scandinavia and Scotland, grew more oats than other countries because it is a crop that does better in colder weather.
 Oats gradually gained more popularity across the world.

 Most oats on the market today are heated to reduce spoiling, so tastes are much improved!

-Oat bran is safe food and can be a healthy part of many meal plans, including oatmeal keto-friendly recipes.
-You should discuss with your doctor or dietitian before changing anything in your diet and health routine.
+Oat bran is a safe food and can be a healthy part of many meal plans, including oatmeal keto-friendly recipes.
+You should discuss this with your doctor or dietitian before changing anything in your diet and health routine.

 Gluten-free oat bran is suitable for most people with non-celiac gluten sensitivity and most people with celiac disease.
-As with anything, if low carb oatmeal gives you digestive issues, you should minimize or avoid eating it.
+As with anything, if low-carb oatmeal gives you digestive issues, you should minimize or avoid eating it.